 The moving element of the microphone is a thin corrugated aluminum ribbon suspended between the poles of a strong Alnico magnet.
 The moving air particles that constitute sound waves vibrate the ribbon in the magnetic ﬁeld.
 This motion causes an alternating voltage to be generated in the ribbon, the amplitude of which is proportional to the velocity of the air particles.
-The output voltage and the electrical impedance of the ribbon are raised to a value suitable for transmission of the signal to an amplifier, by a transformer built into the microphone case.
-The transformer is well shielded against stray magnetic ﬁelds by multiple shields of mu-metal and copper.
+The output voltage and the electrical impedance of the ribbon are raised to a value suitable for transmission of the signal to an ampliﬁer by a transformer built into the mic case.
+The transformer is well shielded against stray magnetic ﬁelds by multiple shields of mu-metal.

-The directional pattern also makes it possible to eliminate acoustic feedback from loudspeakers, which occurs frequently in sound-reinforcement work.
+This directional pattern also makes it possible to eliminate acoustic feedback from loudspeakers that often occurs in sound-reinforcement work.
 In addition, the directional pattern reduces pickup of background noise and reﬂected sounds.
-For the same ratio of reverberatory to direct pickup, a sound source can be placed 1.73 times as far from a bi-directional microphone as from a non-directional microphone.
+For the same ratio of reverberatory to direct pickup, a sound source can be placed 1.73 times as far from a bi-directional microphone as from a non-directional mic.

-The frequency response of a velocity microphone is essentially uniform when the sound source is at least three feet from the microphone, but the low frequencies are accentuated when the sound source is closer to the microphone.
-Speakers and singers are often required to stand close to the microphone, and the low-frequency accentuation which occurs is undesirable except when special eﬀects are wanted.
+Frequency Response The frequency response of a velocity microphone is essentially uniform when the sound source is at least three feet from the microphone, but the low frequencies are accentuated when the sound source is closer to the microphone.
+This is called the proximity effect.
+Speakers and singers are often required to stand close to the microphone, and the low-frequency boost that occurs is ordinarily undesirable except when special eﬀects are wanted.

 To solve this problem, a jumper connection is provided on the microphone terminal board that provides either of two degrees of compensation for close talking.
 When the jumper is in the M (music) position no compensation is provided, and the response is essentially uniform from 50 to 15,000 cycles per second, provided that the announcer or musical instrument is at least three feet from the microphone.
 However, the announcer may move as close to the microphone as 12 inches when the jumper is in the V1 position, or seven inches when it is in the V2 position, without causing objectionable low-frequency boost.
-Seen here with its terminal board cover removed, jumper connections are (from left to right) M, V1, and V2.
-Refer to Fig. 4 for corresponding frequency responses.
+A downloadable PDF is available containing appropriate illustrations of these connections.

 Quoted from Radio Corporation of America Industrial Electronic Products Broadcast Audio Equipment Instructions for the Type 44-BX Velocity microphone, MI-4027–H, –J, –K (with insert for –L), IB-24267–5(–5A), circa 1951.